 Correctable social bias vs Biologically embedded proclivities

 The science is pretty clear that there are both social causes and biological causes to the distribution of behavioral tendencies across populations.
 For example, men are much more likely to die in the workplace and end up in prison for violent crime.
 What explains this?
-Some want to argue that it’s exclusively social (toxic masculinity).
+And how should society address these issues?
+Some want to argue that it’s exclusively social (toxic masculinity) and has a social solution.
 Others want to argue that it’s exclusively biological (testosterone and other factors).
 Is there a middle road?
 Does it matter?
 Should we even have these conversations?

 The future of technology